UNDERSTANDING CYBER SECURITY CERTIFICATIONS

 The field of cyber security presents an opportunity for professionals to use their tech skills and security savvy to thwart cybercrime.
 The need for qualified workers who have an education in the field is good, with the U.S. Bureau of Labor Statistics anticipating a 31.5% job growth through 2032 for Information Security Analysts.

 RSA Security says, "Whether a financial institution, an Internet storefront that does business with online shoppers, and now even hospitals with the rising tide of ransomware, cybercrime has no boundaries.
 In fact, anyone with an email address, an inbox, or a social media account is a target."

 But professionals must have relevant credentials to appeal to today's and tomorrow's employers.
 One of the best ways to supplement your existing skills and experience is to earn cyber security certifications.
-Some professional certifications may help you gain footing in an entry-level role, but the majority of certifications and credentials are designed to help you escalate your career.
-Use these professional development opportunities to accelerate you career in a strategic way.
+Some professional certifications may help you gain footing in an entry-level role, but the majority of certifications and credentials are designed to help you grow your skillset.

 The cyber security landscape is constantly changing.
 As a result, some skills are in higher demand across industries.
 All certifications add professional value, but some are more valuable than others.
 These are the certifications with the most appeal for cyber security professionals.